 Submission Guidelines

 It doesn’t sound flippant, we hope, if we say that the most meaningful guide is the magazine itself.
 We’ve published it continually since 1966 so, to some extent, past is prologue.
 While we hope we will always be open to new ideas, it seems unlikely that we will develop an interest in formula romance or sing-song verse.
-Sample copies may be ordered directly from us ($14.00 including postage) and are also available at many bookstores and libraries.
+Sample copies may be ordered directly from us ($21.00 including postage print/$18 digital) on our website.
 Writers who send work to publications they’ve never seen are usually wasting time, money and effort, theirs and ours.

 Magazine Submissions

 As a rule, send up to six poems or one story at a time.
+If you are sending in a story, please make sure it is no longer than 10 pages.
 We rarely publish non-fiction, but there are exceptions.
 We do not publish reviews.
-Manuscripts must be legible and be sure that includes your name and address and please do not staple your work.
+Manuscripts must be legible and be sure that includes your name and address, and please do not staple your work.
 Enclose a stamped, self-addressed envelope of adequate size or we cannot reply.
 If you don’t want your work returned, please make that clear.
 Cover letters are welcome if they contain pertinent information, but they are hardly a requirement.
-Because we read all submissions carefully, please allow up to three months for an answer.
+Because we read all submissions carefully, please allow up to six months for an answer.
 That’s also why we will not consider simultaneous submissions.
 We also cannot accept submissions by fax or e-mail.
 We never have contests or theme issues.
 We do have a regular section of work by high school writers: special guidelines for high school writers.
 All contributors receive checks on acceptance and copies of the issue containing their work.
+Please note: submissions that do not follow these guidelines will not be considered for publication.

 Artwork and book manuscripts are by invitation only, without exception.
 We cannot be responsible for unsolicited work.